dotnet/EntityFramework.Docs/CONTRIBUTING.md

 ## Markdown syntax

-Articles are written in [DocFx-flavored Markdown](http://dotnet.github.io/docfx/spec/docfx_flavored_markdown.html), a superset of [GitHub-flavored Markdown (GFM)](https://guides.github.com/features/mastering-markdown/).
-For examples of DFM syntax for UI features commonly used in the EF documentation, see [Metadata and Markdown Template](https://github.com/dotnet/docs/blob/master/styleguide/template.md) in the .NET Core repo style guide.
+Articles are written in [DocFx-flavored Markdown (DFM)](http://dotnet.github.io/docfx/spec/docfx_flavored_markdown.html), a superset of [GitHub-flavored Markdown (GFM)](https://guides.github.com/features/mastering-markdown/).
+For examples of DFM syntax and metadata for UI features commonly used in the EF documentation, see [Metadata and Markdown Template](https://github.com/dotnet/docs/blob/master/styleguide/template.md) in the .NET Core repo style guide.

 ## Folder structure conventions

-Images, and other static contents are stored in an `_static` folder within each area/folder of the site.
+Images and other static content are stored in an `_static` folder within each area/folder of the site.

 Code samples are stored in the `samples` root folder.
 They are organized into a folder structure that mimics the documentation structure (found under the `entity-framework` root folder).